Mountain Top Historical Society 2021 Hikes / Walks

 Sept.
-16 (Sat) 6<sup>th</sup> Annual Postcard Show – 10 a.m. to 3p.m. @ the U&D Train Station.
+25 (Sat.)
+10:00 a.m. - 3 p.m.
+9th Annual Postcard Show & Talk – at the U&D Train Station.
+MTHS campus.
 Food will be available.
 The MTHS will also be selling ephemera from its attic in a special sale.
-A $3.00 entry fee will be charged at the door.
+A $3 entry fee will be charged at the door.
 John Duda (FOOD?)

-Participants can register on our [http://www.mths.org/contact-mths.html contacts page] or by calling (518) 589-6657.
-Please leave your name, phone number, and # in your party.
+Participants can register on the contacts page of our website www.mths.org or by calling (518) 589-6657.
+Please leave your name, phone number, # in your party, and day of hike or program.
 Schedule subject to change.
-The latest information is available on our web site [http://www.mths.org/undefined/ http://www.mths.org].
+The latest information is available on our web site http://www.mths.org.
 Notification of changes, including cancellations due to weather will be made on the web site up to the day of any given hike.